bokinjo/SunApi/README.md

 # SunApi
-Simple MVC app with sunrise and sunset information with Api-s
+Simple WPF app with sunrise and sunset information with Api-s